I decided to name the kids as follows for the summer:

 Here are Skyfox and Red 2 hanging out at a coffee shop.
 We went here because we could eat outside even on a rainy day.
 We had a great time joking around.
 They were roasting each other pretty good, as you can see from their faces.

 Today I set Molly up with a new keyboard and mouse for her MacBook at the little desk in her room.
-She said the liked the mouse and then started played with the keyboard.
+She said the liked the mouse and then started typing on the keyboard.
 It was a little “clickier” that what she was used to.